-Many people start out on their Minimalist journey by decluttering their homes.
-Getting rid of your unwanted stuff means that you have more physical space, less to tidy and clean and your home is less visually distracting because there’s less stuff vying for your attention.
+Many people begin their Minimalist journey by decluttering their homes.
+Clearing your clutter gives you more physical space, less to tidy and clean and your home is clearer, calmer and more peaceful.

-After decluttering their homes and experiencing the benefits that come from it, many people go on to declutter other aspects of their life.
-For example…
+After experiencing the benefits from this, many people go on to declutter other aspects of their life.

-- Look at your diary and get rid of any appointments and commitments that you don’t want to do.
+- Look at your diary – Clear any appointments and commitments that you don’t have to do.
 Create free time or more time for what you want to do instead.

-- Assess your finances and decide whether you’re spending money on things that are important to you, or are you wasting it on purchases that make you feel good in the short term but bring you into debt in the long term?
+- Assess your finances – Decide whether you’re spending money on things that are important to you, or if you’re wasting it for a short term fix for other problems.

-- Where are your priorities?
-Is it to buy a bigger house, better car or a designer wardrobe?
+- Review your priorities – Is it to buy a bigger house, better car or a designer wardrobe?
 Or is it to have fun with your kids, challenge yourself with a new job or train to rock-climb and travel the world with your exciting new hobby?

 MYTHS ABOUT MINIMALISM

 Before we look at the benefits of Minimalism and just why so many people are deciding to own less, I’d like to just quickly cover some of the biggest myths and misconceptions about Minimalism.
-Unfortunately, these are the things that commonly put people off before they’ve ever really got started.
+Unfortunately, these are the things that commonly put people off from trying it out.

 On the surface, Minimalism means getting rid of your stuff, but Minimalism actually only means getting rid of the things which you don’t need, don’t love or aren’t important to you in order to create space for things that are most important.
 If you’re getting rid of the right things and are making a conscious effort to change your thoughts and relationship with your stuff, you’ll never feel like you’re going without.